Shahidclt93/ecom-shop/README.md

-# TheShpp - Ecommerce Website
+# TheShop - Ecommerce Website

 TheShop is a fully responsive ecommerce website, maximum compatiblities in all mobile devices, built using HTML, CSS, and JavaScript